haydenwhayne/gpt-github-crawler/README.md

 }
 ```

 Fill in the placeholders with your GitHub repository details and personal access token.
 Leave ignore as an empty list if you don't want to ignore any patterns.
 The output_file_name accepts both absolute and relative paths.
-If a relative path is provided, it will be resolve relative to the directory where the script is located.
+If a relative path is provided, it will be resolved relative to the directory where the script is located.

 ## Run your crawler
 Once the package is installed and configuration file is created, you can run the script from anywhere in your system using the command: